 Penalty Structure — fines apply to non-EU providers equally

-Lexara Advisory guides US companies through every step — from classification to database submission.
+Lexara Advisory and SecureFound (Spain) guide US companies through every step — one transatlantic engagement, two jurisdictions.

 🤖 AI — not a human or lawyer